Led by His Spirit

 “Look at these people!
 They are arguing with the one who made them.
 Look at them argue with me.
 They are like pieces of clay from a broken pot.
 Clay does not say to the one molding it, ‘Man, what are you doing?’
 Things that are made don’t have the power to question the one who makes them.
 A father gives life to his children, and they cannot ask, ‘Why are you giving me life?’
 They cannot question their mother and ask, ‘Why are you giving birth to me?’”
 Isaiah 45:9-10 ESV

-We have all likely done this when a particular aspect of our nature that is giving us grief seemed like a bad idea for God to have created.
-Maybe we have even said, “God what were you thinking when you created me this way?”
-Father God reminds us that He is the creator of the universe and who is to question His ways?
-We learn to accept and even be at peace in all He has planned and allowed for each of us.
+We have all likely done this when a particular aspect of our natural lives is giving us grief.
+Some things seem like a bad idea for God to have created!
+Maybe we have even said, “God, what were you thinking when you created things this way?”
+Father God reminds us that He is the creator of the universe.
+Who are we to question His ways?
+We must learn to accept, to be led by His spirit, to be at peace in all He has planned and allowed for each of us.

 “For all who are being led by the Spirit of God, these are sons and daughters of God.
 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons and daughters by which we cry out, ‘Abba!
 Father!’”
 Romans 8:14-15 NASB

-Sons and daughters led by God come to God as our Father, not in the fear of a slave to a master.
+Sons and daughters who are led by God come to God as our Father, not in the fear of a slave to a master.
 It is the work of Jesus to bring us to the Father through Him.
 As we experience God as our Father, we learn to rest in Him.
 There is always more to learn about being led by the Lord in everything.
 Our Lord Jesus is the perfect model of a faithful and true Son.
 We read many times about how He sought time with His Father as He fulfilled His ministry.
 So we, too, seek time with God our Father.

 Prayer is a conversation with God about any of our concerns.
 But we can come to be burdened down and unfruitful in prayer, particularly intercessory prayer, when we haven’t been taught how to pray as led by the spirit.
-Without the spirit’s leading, prayer becomes automatic, repetitive, and perhaps even laborious.
-We sometimes fall asleep in the middle of it, too!
-Of course, we can bring any prayer or concern to Him, that’s not an issue.
+Without the spirit’s leading, prayer becomes automatic, repetitive, and sometimes even a laborious duty.
+We even fall asleep in the middle of it!

+Of course, we can bring any prayer or concern to Father God.
+That’s not an issue.
 But praying as the holy spirit leads brings us to prayer in accord with His will and purpose.

-When we automatically pray for whatever someone asks us to pray for without godly discernment using our own reasoning for what makes sense in our own minds for the situation, it becomes unnecessary or even unproductive: “Pray for me to get this job.
+When we automatically pray for whatever someone asks us to pray for, without godly discernment, it becomes unnecessary or even unproductive.
+We end up using our own reasoning, what is obvious or makes sense in our own minds for the situation, “Pray for me to get this job.
 Pray that I will recover from this illness.
-Pray that God will give me a…(spouse, child, new house, prosperity, etc.” These are all good and needful things, worthy of intercession for others.
-God is absolutely able to do all of them and they are valid requests.
+Pray that God will give me a…(spouse, child, new house, prosperity, etc.”

-But what if God’s intent in the matter differs from the obvious need presented to us for intercession?
-When we ask, the Lord graciously provides discernment about how to specifically pray for those who ask.
 Perhaps He leads us to pray that someone accepts their single status or waits longer before a job comes through.
-One time when interceding for another’s sorrow at their request, God clearly told me “I will heal their broken heart when it is given to me.”
-Well, I surely could not do that part for another!
+As an intercessor, it is a work in progress to learn to pray according to His will!
+One time when interceding for another’s sorrow at their request, God clearly told me, “I will heal their broken heart when it is given to me.”
+Well, I surely could not do that part, nor did the Lord let me see when it was accomplished!

-As an intercessor, it is a work in progress to learn to pray according to His will.
 There are clearly some things we cannot do for another.
-God is the Master Healer of broken hearts, particularly when humans do the unspeakable to other humans.
+God is the Master Healer of broken hearts, particularly when humans commit unspeakable acts to other humans.
 Regardless, each of us has to surrender our own hearts and our own will.
-We take our life of prayer and intercession to a higher level when we wait upon the Lord to pray according to His will.
+We take our lives of prayer and intercession to a higher level when we wait upon the Lord to pray according to His will.

-It brings a rest when we know we are praying in words or in the spiritual language God give and only understood by God.
+It also brings a rest when we know we are praying in words or in the spiritual language God gives and only understood by God.
 This is the way the Lord would have us pray.
 He reveals issues in the heart in need of intercession for those He trusts to keep His secrets.
 Prayer is not just a one-sided conversation of talking to God.
 It is also listening to Him.
 It takes time walking with the Lord to hear His voice, to converse with Him.
-We believers surely desire to pray according to His will and not our own thoughts or ideas.

-Sadly, a number of Christians don’t believe that God directly talks to anyone, that no one really hears the Lord talking to them in their inner being.
+Believers should surely desire to pray according to His will and not our own thoughts or ideas.
+Sadly, there are Christians who don’t know or believe that God directly talks to anyone.
+Many think no one really hears the Lord talking to them in their inner being.
 They only know one-sided prayer requests.
 Yes, there are answers in the Word, as illuminated by His light of understanding.
-But there are also answers that rise up within us.
-Elijah needed to hear from God when he had become weary of dealing with rebellious Israel and fearful in his prophetic work:
+But some answers rise up within us.

 “There Elijah entered a cave and spent the night.
 And the word of the LORD came to him, saying, ‘What are you doing here, Elijah?’
 ‘I have been very zealous for the LORD, the God of Hosts,’ he replied, ‘but the Israelites have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
 I am the only one left, and they are seeking my life as well.’